On Convergence and Stability of Two Extended BB-like Step Sizes: Two modified step sizes

 and

-Based on observations \eqref{equ:xxik} and \eqref{equ:eetak}, for $(\xi_{k})^{2}$, the values of $(-1,0]$ and $[0,1-\frac{1}{\lambda}]$ have a similar effect, causing an increase in the algorithm's iteration number and resulting in a decrease in convergence speed.
+Observe \eqref{equ:xxik}, for $(\xi_{k})^{2}$, values in $(-1,0]$ and $[0,1-\frac{1}{\lambda}]$ have a similar effect, causing an increase in the algorithm's iteration number and resulting in a decrease in convergence speed.
 For $(\eta_{k})^2$, the presence of $[1-\frac{1}{\lambda},1-\frac{1}{2\lambda})$ brings it closer to $1$, which slows down its convergence rate.
 The fundamental reason for these phenomena is that the ranges of $\alpha_{k}^{L}$ and $\alpha_{k}^{R}$ exceed the range of the eigenvalues of the Hessian matrix $A$, leading to a degradation in the algorithm's convergence rate.

 The philosophy behind the LEFT and RIGHT methods lies in the fact that, compared to the original BB1 and BB2 methods, the scalars $\alpha_{k}^{L}$ and $\alpha_{k}^{R}$ they generate can rapidly approximate the smallest and largest eigenvalues of Hessian $A$, respectively.
 This ability to quickly scan the spectrum of $A$ is crucial to the performance of spectral gradient descent methods, with relevant theories and algorithms detailed in references such as \cite{Frassoldati2008Newadaptivestepsize,Ferrandi2023harmonicframeworkstepsize,DiSerafino2018steplengthselectiongradient,An2025RegularizedBarzilaiBorwein}.
 Nevertheless, as elaborated in the preceding paragraph, $\alpha_{k}^{L}$ and $\alpha_{k}^{R}$ may be smaller than the smallest eigenvalue and larger than the largest eigenvalue of Hessian $A$ respectively, which in turn affects the algorithm's convergence rate.